Ritheeshshetty/advance-web-sunshine/README.md

-Sunshine Express(MERN)August 2024 - September 2024
+Sunshine Express(MERN) January 2025 - March 2025
 Design a news site focused on privacy that fetches data from NewsAPI and groups news articles.
 Infinite scrolling with a progress bar has been used to make the user experience even more enjoyable.
 Used JWT authentication for a secure login/signup feature.